Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 Asynchronous server-side methods
 --------------------------------

 So far in our tutorial, we have only considered simple server methods that are executed in a synchronous way.
 Sometimes the method call may take longer, however, and we don't want to block (potentially starve) other clients (whose requests may take relative short time).
-The solution is to execute the D-Bus methods asynchronously.
-How physically is that done is up to the server design (e.g. thread pool), but sdbus-c++ provides API supporting async methods.
+The solution is to execute the D-Bus methods asynchronously, and return the control quickly back to the D-Bus dispatching thread. sdbus-c++ provides API supporting async methods, and gives users the freedom to come up with their own concrete implementation mechanics (one worker thread? thread pool? ...).

 ### Lower-level API